sass/sass/doc-src/SASS_CHANGELOG.md

   variable.
 This variable should contain a colon-separated list of load paths (semicolon-separated on Windows).

+* In certain cases, redundant selectors used to be created as a result of a single rule having multiple `@extend`s.
+That redundancy has been eliminated.

 * There is now much more comprehensive support for using `@extend` alongside CSS3 selector combinators (`+`, `~`, and `>`).
 These combinators will now be merged as much as possible.